-SEMRush’s SEOQuake is one of the most popular toolbar extension adored by millions.
+SEOquake is one of the most popular toolbar extension.
 It allows you to view multiple search engine parameters on the fly and save and compare them with the results obtained for other projects.
-Although the icons and numbers that SeoQuake yields might be unintelligible to the uninformed user, skilled optimisers will appreciate the wealth of detail this add-on provides.
+Although the icons and numbers that SEOquake yields might be unintelligible to the uninformed user, skilled optimisers will appreciate the wealth of detail this add-on provides.

 Gauge details about number of visitors and their country, get a site's traffic history trended on a graph, and more.
 The toolbar includes buttons for a site's Google index update, backlinks, SEMRush ranking, Facebook likes, Bing index, Alexa ranks, web archive age and a link to the Whois page.
 There’s also a useful cheat sheet and diagnostics page to have a bird’s view of potential issues (or opportunities) affecting a particular page or site.

 Knowing the right keywords to target is all-important when priming your web copy.
 Google's free keyword tool, part of Adwords, couldn't be easier to use.
 Plug your website URL into the box, start reviewing the suggested keywords and off you go.
 Jill Whalen, CEO of HighRankings.com is a fan and offers advice to those new to keyword optimisation: "make sure you use those keywords within the content of your website."